Second-Coming/second-coming/second.md

 …there is not a more contented and cheerful people to be found.
 Families will consent to let father and brother go out to preaching, when their daily bread is barely supplied for a few months.
-Believing as we do, that **these are the last days, and that signal matters await *this generation*: and that the harvest must be gathered soon**, if at all, you must not marvel if we do not all at once become rich, and build large houses, and enclose productive farms.-If riches were our object, we might readily gratify the most ambitious grasp.
+Believing as we do, that **these are the last days, and that signal matters await This
+Generation: and that the harvest must be gathered soon**, if at all, you must not marvel if we do not all at once become rich, and build large houses, and enclose productive farms.-If riches were our object, we might readily gratify the most ambitious grasp.
 We possess every facility for being rich; but we long to behold the beauty of the Lord, and inquire in his holy Temple.”*